Sona Mohapatra: Personal life

 Mohapatra is married to Ram Sampath, a song composer and music director in Bollywood.
 She first met him in 2002, while she was still working as a brand manager with Marico.
 They were introduced by director Ram Madhvani, with whom Sampath was working for Let's Talk (2002); they married in 2005.
 Ram later became a household name for his innovative score of the film Delhi Belly (2011), followed by Satyamev Jayate (2012) and Talaash (2012).
 She is partners with Sampath in their music production house OmGrown Music and reside in Mumbai, where they also have their own studios.

 Controversies

 In October 2018, she accused Kailash Kher and Anu Malik of sexual misconduct.

-Recently, Mohapatra received a death threat after she lashed out at Salman Khan for constantly taking digs at Priyanka Chopra for leaving Bharat.
+In 2019, Mohapatra received a death threat after she lashed out at Salman Khan for constantly taking digs at Priyanka Chopra for leaving Bharat.